blisspaik/Capstone/README.md

 The weather data contained common weather features such as rain, snow, wind, temperature, etc. as well as location features like latitude and longitude.
 It also had features dealing with time such as year, month, and day.
 I dropped the weather features that seemed redundant and similar in nature such as wind, windspeed, and gust of wind.
 In result, I ended up with temperature, wind speed, precipitation, snow, fog, and thunder as my total weather features.

 When it came to null values, I did not want to drop any observations because that would mean we are losing valuable daily information.
 Imputing the nulls with other weather station values seemed appropriate in this case.
-I used this [map](https://github.com/blisspaik/Capstone/blob/master/Visuals/Chicago_weather_stations.png) containing all weather stations in Illinois as a reference to see which weather station is near Chicago O' Hare International Airport, the origin of my weather data.
+I used this Tableau [map](https://github.com/blisspaik/Capstone/blob/master/Visuals/Chicago_weather_stations.png) containing all weather stations in Illinois as a reference to see which weather station is near Chicago O' Hare International Airport, the origin of my weather data.
 I found that Northerly Island was the closest station that did not have null values in the days that I needed to impute.
 After doing so, I had the clean data that I needed to plot.

 ### Exploring Data Patterns with Visuals